Emerah/Maschine-Control/README.md

 is not open or if it was open when you copied the folder, please restart Live.

-__ports__: select the script and set both in and out ports to 'Maschine Virtual In/Output' (named differently under windows). and activate  'Track' and 'Remote' for both ports.
+__ports__: in Live midi settings select the script and set both in and out ports to 'Maschine Virtual In/Output' (named differently under windows). and activate
+'Track' and 'Remote' for both ports.

 __controller editor__: open the 'Maschine-Control' template in the controller editor and use it with the script

-__tested under Live 10.1.9__
+__developned and tested under macOS 10.15.x and Mojave 10.14.6 and Live 10.1.9__

 ---